Skip to main content

 Get started

 This template generates code for Python projects.
-In order to successfully compile and use the code, you need to have the Python installed (at least 3.12).
+In order to successfully run the generated code, you need to have Python installed (at least 3.11).
 Check the Python website for downloads.
 Basic understanding of Python is required.

 Code generation